GoogleCloudPlatform/retail-data-to-ai-workshop/03-lab-manuals/Module_21_Demand_Planner_Agent.md

 ```

 Make note of the IDs here-
-1. Agent ID on Gemini Enterprise is `1624231307787687665` in
+1. Agent ID on Gemini Enterprise is `4914517023421957910` in
-`projects/sdfsdfsdf/locations/global/collections/default_collection/engines/shoonya-agentverse/assistants/default_assistant/agents/1624231307787687665`
+`projects/sdfsdfsdf/locations/global/collections/default_collection/engines/shoonya-agentverse/assistants/default_assistant/agents/4914517023421957910`
-2. Agent name on Gemini Enterprise is `Data Analyst`
+2. Agent name on Gemini Enterprise is `Demand Planner`
-3. Agent Engine (reasoning engine) ID is `1306920202704781312` from `projects/data-insights-quickstart/locations/us-central1/reasoningEngines/1306920202704781312`
+3. Agent Engine (reasoning engine) ID is `6978429877191966720` from `projects/data-insights-quickstart/locations/us-central1/reasoningEngines/6978429877191966720`
 4. It is super important that the right reasoning engine is registered with Gemini Enterprise for things to work

-### 7.2.
+### 6.2.
 Check agents registered with the app we created on Gemini enterprise

 ```
 curl -X GET \